What are we doing?

 Carers grants and bursaries

-Festival Bursaries
+Festival of Neuroscience Bursaries

 The BNA is delighted to financially support Postgraduate and Early Career Researcher (ECR) BNA members to attend our biennial Festival of Neuroscience.